-Step 4: Once you click on the connect.. button, Connect to ODBC Data Source window will be opened to select the existing ODBC connection or to create new one.
-Currently we don’t have any so, we are creating new one by clicking on the … button as shown below.
+Step 4: Once you click on the connect.. button, Connect to ODBC Data Source window will be opened to select the existing ODBC connection or to create a new one.
+Currently, we don’t have any so, we are creating a new one by clicking on the … button as shown below.

 TIP: Please refer Informatica ODBC Connection to understand the steps in detail.

 Step 6: This will open the new pop up window called ODBC SQL Server Legacy Wire Protocol Driver Setup.
-Here we have to fill the require details to connect with our database.
+Here we have to fill the required details to connect with our database.

-- Data Source Name: Please specify unique name for this ODBC Connection.
+- Data Source Name: Please specify a unique name for this ODBC Connection.

 - Server: Please specify the SQL Server instance name.

-Once you done, Click the Apply button and then click OK button to close the window
+Once you have done, Click the Apply button and then click OK button to close the window

-NOTE: Once you fill the required details, It is always advisable to Test you connection using the Test Connection button
+NOTE: Once you fill the required details, It is always advisable to Test your connection using the Test Connection button

 Once you fill the details, please click on the connect button to connect with the SQL database.
 After you connected successfully, click on the Generate and Execute button to generate and execute the SQL file